sajjjadayobi/CLIPfa/README.md

 ## Training: On Kaggle nootebook 😧
 the [`training`]() code works on any given dataset with little change.
 You can train CLIP with others encoders they just need to have the same hidden size at the last layer.
 In [this] notebook I used training code to train a small CLIP on flicker30k dataset.

-## Contact us: :open_hands:
-If you have a technical question regarding the model, code or publication, create an issue in the repository.

 ## Citation: ↩️
-we didn't publish any papers on the work.
+If you have a technical question regarding the model, code or publication, create an issue in the repository. we didn't publish any papers on the work.
 However, if you did, please cite us properly with an entry like one below.
 ```bibtex
 @misc{ParsBigBird,